Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Improved access to the caudolateral radial head.
+The correct answer is 6× higher.

 🔍 Key Findings